boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 supports the implementation for a large portion of the Temporal's API in native Rust.

-If you're interested in trying out `temporal_rs`, feel free to add to your project with Cargo:
+If you're interested in trying out `temporal_rs`, feel free to add it to your dependencies with the command:

 ```bash
 cargo add temporal_rs